osa-eg/laravel-teams-notification/README.md

 # Laravel Teams Notification

-Laravel Teams Notification is a package for sending notifications to Microsoft Teams using an incoming webhook URL.
-It supports sending normal messages, exception messages with trace, and messages with additional details or JSON blocks.
-The package also includes custom logging functionality for Laravel.
+Laravel Teams Notification is a package for sending notifications to Microsoft Teams using the "Post to a channel when a webhook request is received" workflow webhook.
+It supports sending normal messages, exception messages with trace, and messages with additional details or JSON blocks, following the JSON structure required by Microsoft Teams adaptive cards.
+The package also includes custom logging functionality for Laravel, making it easy to integrate with your existing Laravel applications and log important events directly to Microsoft Teams channels.

 <!-- Full-width image -->
 <p align="center">